dunward/com.unity.ides/README.md

 # Multi IDE Support for Unity

-No more install multiple IDE-specific packages like Cursor or Windsurf.
+No more install multiple IDE-specific packages like Cursor, Windsurf, Kiro.
 This package provides seamless multi-IDE support for Unity.

 ## Install